 My primary role as a counsellor, coach, and psychotherapist is to help my clients reconnect with their true natures.
 I help each of my client’s unearth their true self, explore its many facets, and integrate it back into conscious, daily life.

 I firmly believe that healing, transformation, and fulfillment arise naturally as we understand, accept and integrate the various aspects of who we truly are.

 Theories and tools

 “The individuation process leads one ever closer to the person he is meant to be, with both a sense of awareness and a sense of wholeness.
 This journey is not just one of becoming whole, but also one of expansion.
 Through individuation, boundaries of who we are and what we allow ourselves to know and feel, extend even further out into the far reaches of what is possible: our potential” — Gail Gross

-My approach to counselling & coaching is holistic and eclectic.
+My approach to counselling, coaching, and psychotherapy is holistic and eclectic.
 In my work with clients, I engage the psychological, spiritual, physical, social, vocational, and cultural.
-My approach to counselling & coaching is informed by, and resonates with, ecopsychological, family systems, humanistic, Jungian, and transpersonal ideas.
+My approach to counselling, coaching, and psychotherapy is informed by, and resonates with, ecopsychological, family systems, humanistic, Jungian, and transpersonal ideas.
 I also draw on concepts from giftedness and high sensitivity literature.

-I help my clients using a variety of counselling & coaching tools, including: acceptance and commitment therapy (ACT), ecotherapy, family systems therapy, narrative therapy, person-centred therapy, psychodynamic therapy, and spiritually integrated therapy.
+I help my clients using a variety of tools, including: acceptance and commitment therapy (ACT), cognitive behavioural therapy, ecotherapy, family systems therapy, narrative therapy, person-centred therapy, psychodynamic therapy, and spiritually integrated therapy.

 While theory and tools are important, the greatest gifts I offer to each of my clients are those of empathy, genuineness, and respect.